cjfraley/wargame/notes.md

 How can I make HP, Attack, and Defense equally-ish in viability.
 Goal: Shared world creation.
 Create an interesting army/nation with reasonable creative freedom and meaningful gameplay changes.
 Goal: Simple grand strategy/4X fun.

+# Unit base with some amount of customizability and space for a 25/28 mm miniature unit
 ## Rules and Strategy

 Better establish why it's better to be captured than killed